 Tape the Edges:

-For a really smart finish you should apply masking tape to the edge of the floor.
+For a really smart finish from the best paint for skirting boards, you should apply masking tape to the edge of the floor.
 This will stop paint from ruining your carpet and will also ensure your lines are clean and sharp.

 Paint the First Coat

 Once you’ve got your paint, the tools to do the job and you’ve prepped the skirting boards you can get onto the main event – painting.